 I wake up before dawn arrives to the sound of the surf splashing onto the beach.
 My eyes open to our large bedroom, smartly and sparsely decorated with bamboo furniture and white linen.
+I can smell the soothing aroma from our reed diffusers.
 Large palm-shaped fan blades whir softly overhead.
 Ahead of me I look through the open double-doors that lead directly to the sand.
 There’s no light in the room but for the ambient orange pre-dawn glow that is creeping over the horizon and through the doorway.
 I look at my wife, who is sleeping soundly next to me.
 I kiss her.
 I stand; I stretch.
 I walk to the doors and feel the chill of the morning air; the sunlight will vanquish the cool before long.
 I stare at the horizon and I pause a moment…then another, before I step off toward the water in bare feet.
 As the sand hardens near the edge of the water, I turn left and start jogging.
 It is a perfect morning—the start of a perfect day.

 I reach the docks and wave at the fishermen that are preparing for the day: pulling nets, tying rope and loading coolers.
 I slow to a brisk walk as I move past and down the pier.
 I smile at my amazement at one fisherman’s ability to drink his coffee despite all the foul and competing odors that bloom on the boats.
 I reach the end of the pier and step up onto the final tie-down, as if to scare myself just enough to be thankful that I didn’t fall into the water.
 I turn around and start jogging again.
 It must be four miles back to the house—although I’ve never measured.
 I know I’m running harder today, but it feels nearly effortless.